hajians/UQ/README.md

 or download it directly from [GitHub](https://github.com/hajianOne/UQ.git) and decompress it.
 Go into the package directory.
-You should see the following folder structure
+You should see the following folder structure:
 ```
 UQ
 |-- makefile